-Strong quarter-end cash position of $207.1 million supports advancement of multiple clinical development programs

-General and administrative expenses were $2.6 million for the three months ended March 31, 2016, compared with $2.2 million for the same period in the prior year.
-The increase of $0.4 million was primarily due to higher employment related expenses, including stock-based compensation expense.
+General and administrative expenses were $3.3 million for the three months ended March 31, 2017, compared with $2.6 million for the same period in the prior year.
+The increase of $0.7 million was primarily due to costs associated with the Incyte agreement and non-recurring expenses for the sublease of office and laboratory space in March 2017.

 Conference Call Information

-Calithera will host its first quarter financial results and corporate update conference call today, May 10th at 4:30 p.m.
+Calithera will host an update conference call today, May 9th at 1:30 p.m.
+Pacific Time/ 4:30 p.m.
 Eastern Time.
-The call can be accessed by dialing (855) 783-2599 (domestic) or (631) 485-4877 (international), and reference to conference ID 1418909.
+The call can be accessed by dialing (855) 783-2599 (domestic) or (631) 485-4877 (international), and referring to conference ID 18046993.
 To access the live audio webcast or the subsequent archived recording, visit the Investors section of the Calithera website at www.calithera.com.
-The webcast will be recorded and available for replay until the Company’s conference call to discuss financial results for its second quarter of 2016.
+The webcast will be recorded and available for replay on Calithera’s website for 30 days.

 Calithera Biosciences, Inc. is a clinical-stage pharmaceutical company focused on discovering and developing novel small molecule drugs directed against tumor metabolism and tumor immunology targets for the treatment of cancer.
-Calithera’s lead product candidate, CB-839, is currently being evaluated in three Phase 1 clinical trials in solid and hematological cancers.
+Calithera’s lead product candidate, CB-839, is a potent, selective, reversible and orally bioavailable inhibitor of glutaminase.
+CB-839 takes advantage of the pronounced dependency many cancers have on the nutrient glutamine for growth and survival.
+It is currently being evaluated in Phase 1/2 clinical trials in combination with standard of care agents.
 CB-1158 is a first-in-class immuno-oncology metabolic checkpoint inhibitor targeting arginase, a critical immunosuppressive enzyme responsible for T-cell suppression by myeloid-derived suppressor cells.
 Arginase depletes arginine, a nutrient that is critical for the activation, growth and survival of the body’s cancer-fighting immune cells, known as cytotoxic T-cells.
+CB-1158 is being developed in collaboration with Incyte Corporation and is currently in a Phase 1 clinical trial.
 Calithera is headquartered in South San Francisco, California.
 For more information about Calithera, please visit www.calithera.com.

 Statements contained in this press release regarding matters that are not historical facts are "forward-looking statements" within the meaning of the Private Securities Litigation Reform Act of 1995.
 Words such as "may," "will," "expect," "anticipate," "estimate," "intend," "poised" and similar expressions (as well as other words or expressions referencing future events, conditions, or circumstances) are intended to identify forward-looking statements.
-These statements include those related to Calithera’s receipt of clinical data from its clinical trials; Calithera’s intention to file an IND in mid-2016 related to its arginase inhibitors program (CB-1158) and Calithera’s ability to recruit and enroll patients in its clinical trials.
+These statements include those related to the timing of initiation of Calithera’s clinical trials, the clinical and commercial potential of CB-1158, the results of Calithera’s collaboration with Incyte Corporation, Calithera’s ability to fund its clinical programs, Calithera’s receipt of clinical data from its clinical trials, and Calithera’s cash and investments balance at the end of 2017.
 Because such statements are subject to risks and uncertainties, actual results may differ materially from those expressed or implied by such forward-looking statements.
 The potential product candidates that Calithera develops may not progress through clinical development or receive required regulatory approvals within expected timelines or at all.
 In addition, clinical trials may not confirm any safety, potency or other product characteristics described or assumed in this press release.
 Such product candidates may not be beneficial to patients or successfully commercialized.
 The failure to meet expectations with respect to any of the foregoing matters may have a negative effect on Calithera's stock price.
-Additional information concerning these and other risk factors affecting Calithera's business can be found in Calithera's Annual Report on Form 10-K for the year ended December 31, 2015, and other periodic filings with the Securities and Exchange Commission at www.sec.gov.
+Additional information concerning these and other risk factors affecting Calithera's business can be found in Calithera's periodic filings with the Securities and Exchange Commission at www.sec.gov.
 These forward-looking statements are not guarantees of future performance and speak only as of the date hereof, and, except as required by law, Calithera disclaims any obligation to update these forward-looking statements to reflect future events or circumstances.

 |Calithera Biosciences, Inc.|